meguna/mff/README.md

 * more research & develop list of new features that need to be added
 * Add ESLint & Airbnb Style Guide
 * went through and linted EVERYTHING!
+* started adding functionality for GROUPING ingredients

+#### Notes
+* currently only support for recipes where ingredients have been grouped (not where Group_id column is null).
+Consider two options:
+  1. revising front end code so that ungrouped recipes are restructured so that all ingredients are one group, mimicking group structure.
+OR 2. make sure that the Group_id field is always filled in on Form input when creating new recipe (ie, set default value in mysql table for Group_id to 1).
+Leaning towards 2.
+With #2, this means that we don't really need Ingredient_Groups table?
+Just put them all in one thing.

 ## To Do
 * MOVE INGREDIENT FETCH FUNCTION - DONT RE-RENDER MULTIPLE TIMES